-Preventive maintenance can consist of CONDITION-BASED, PREDETERMINED, and PREDICTIVE maintenance.
+Preventive Maintenance can consist of CONDITION-BASED, PREDETERMINED, and PREDICTIVE measures.

 Refers to preventive measures performed according to calendar schedule or operating time, e.g. the replacement of oil, belts, clutch discs and other wear parts.
 The term also includes scheduled overhauls where machinery and components are taken apart for inspection.

-The predictive maintenance principle can naturally also be used with recurring condition monitoring, such as visual inspections or collecting measurement data for subsequent analysis and a decision on scheduled, predictive maintenance.
+The predictive measures principle can naturally also be used with recurring condition monitoring, such as visual inspections or collecting measurement data for subsequent analysis and a decision on scheduled, predictive maintenance.

-The purpose of predictive maintenance is simply to forecast the best time to e.g., replace a unit in order to exploit its full service life.
+The purpose of predictive measures is simply to forecast the best time to e.g., replace a unit in order to exploit its full service life.